numbbo/coco/docs/coco-doc/source/index.rst

 The underlying philosophy of COCO_ is to provide everything which most experimenters needed to implement if they wanted to benchmark an algorithm properly.

-..
-Note:: talk about restarts somewhere, it's related to budget.

 Why COCO_?
 ----------

-Appart from diminishing the burden (time) and the pitfalls (bugs, misses) of repetitive coding by many experimenters, our aim is to provide a *conceptual guideline for better benchmarking*.
+Appart from diminishing the burden (time) and the pitfalls (as well as bugs and omissions) of repetitive coding task by many experimenters, our aim is to provide a *conceptual guideline for better benchmarking*.
 Our guideline has a few defining features.

   #.
 Benchmark functions are designed to be comprehensible, to allow a meaningful
      interpretation of performance results.